 MT...I M.F..I M..E.I M...KIwhere "." matches anything.
 We use spaced triples for protein because the probability of exact matches is much lower than for DNA due to the much larger amino acid alphabet.

 To score a word using spaced triples, we count how often each triple contained in the word occurs in the primary and control sequence sets, and use the maximum over all triples as the word count in the formula for scoring words described by Narlikar et al.

 Please enter sequences that you believe share one or more motifs.
-When running MEME in "Discriminative mode", this set of sequences is referred to as the "primary sequence set".
+When running MEME in "Discriminative" or Differential Enrichment" mode, this set of sequences is referred to as the "primary sequence set".

 Please enter sequences that you believe contain patterns you wish to avoid making motifs from.
-This is referred to as the control set.
+This set of sequences is referred to as the "control sequence set.

 The downloadable version of the MEME Suite also contains a program named fasta-get-markov that you can use to create background model files in the correct format from FASTA sequence files.

 This is where you tell MEME how you believe occurrences of the motifs are distributed among the sequences.
 Selecting the correct type of distribution improves the sensitivity and quality of the motif search.

 MEME will keep searching until it finds this many motifs or until it exceeds one of its other thresholds (e.g., maximum run time).
 Note that unlike DREME, MEME does not use an E-value threshold, so you should always check the E-value of any motifs discovered by MEME.

 This is the width (number of characters in the sequence pattern) of a single motif.
 MEME chooses the optimal width of each motif individually using a heuristic function.
 You can choose limits for the minimum and maximum motif widths that MEME will consider.
 The width of each motif that MEME reports will lie within the limits you choose.